akaigraham/KC-House-Price-Regression/README.md

 ![Price vs. Log-Price](/imgs/pricelog.png)

+As can be seen, the log-transformed variable is much more normally distributed, helping improve performance of the regression.

 The best identified model ended up being comprised of 7 predictor variables, and produced an adjusted r-squared value of 0.716, meaning 71.6% of variation in the target variable was explained by our model.

 ## Findings & Recommendations